1. Gasoline Lawn Mower

-- Self Propelled – Expensive self-propelled lawn mowers have a gear system which is hooked in with the motor.
-The wheels turn by themselves with speed that can be controlled.
-Large yards with steep inclines can be negotiated with ease using a self propelled model.
+- Self Propelled – Expensive self-propelled lawn mowers have a gear system that is hooked in with the motor.
+The wheels turn by themselves with a speed that can be controlled.
+Large yards with steep inclines can be negotiated with ease using a self-propelled model.

 - Horsepower – Push mowers have a horsepower range of around 3 to 10.
 Large riding mowers are equipped with 12 to 18 horsepower.
 Basically, the higher this rating, the faster the blades can turn, which reduces mowing time.
 Heavy brush is best cut with a high horsepower mower.